MetExplore/dexom-python/README.md

 The `main.py` script contains a simple example of the DEXOM workflow using one of the toy models.

 ### Recon 2.2
-The recon2v2 folder contains the model and the differential gene expression data which was used to test this new implementation.
+The example_data folder contains the model and the differential gene expression data which was used to test this new implementation.
 In order to produce reaction weights, you can call the `gpr_rules` script from the command line.
 This will create a file named "pval_0-01_reactionweights.csv" in the recon2v2 folder:
 ```